-Generic drug applicants will still have to file paragraph IV certifications to FDA, and the ability of brand-name firms to obtain patents and to challenge alleged infringement in court is undiminished.
-They will not, however, be able to forestall approval of a generic version of a drug by engaging in submitting later-issued patents or repeated patent filings.
+Generic drug applicants will still have to file paragraph IV certifications to FDA, and the ability of brand-name firms to obtain patents and to defend patent rights in court is undiminished.
+They will not, however, be able to forestall approval of a generic version of a drug by submitting laterissued patents.
 These later submissions will no longer result in multiple 30-month stays.